Upper School - Maumee Valley Skip to main content

 • Independent study projects

 Students select from courses that include on-campus experiences, local and international trips, and independent study projects.
-By the end of their fourth year, Maumee Valley graduates develop a broad range of experiential knowledge and skills that better prepares them to pursue an education at a more competitive level.
+By the end of their fourth year, Maumee Valley graduates develop a broad range of experiential knowledge and skills that better prepare them to pursue an education at a more competitive level.
 Intensives enhance their learning by providing an in-depth study of a topic and allowing further opportunities to explore personal academic pathways while earning academic credit.

 foreign country with colorful clothing World travel